flutter-tizen/plugins/packages/flutter_blue/README.md

 Make sure the device is advertising which service UUID's it supports.
 This is found in the advertisement packet as **UUID 16 bit complete list** or **UUID 128 bit complete list**.

-Plugin was tested on Tizen 6.5 iot-headed(armv7l, aarch64)
+Plugin is supported on Tizen 6.5 iot-headed armv7l, aarch64 (RPI4, RB5)